Best Practices for Church Financial Internal Controls

-- Create an organizational chart which outlines the role of each staff member/volunteer.
-This can clarify the responsibilities of each position, and can eliminate confusion and overlapping of duties.
+- Create an organizational chart that outlines the role of each staff member/volunteer.
+This can clarify the responsibilities of each position and can eliminate confusion and overlapping of duties.

 - This can also help should a junior member of the staff who may spot a problem, go to the right staff member to voice a concern.